Adler-Alexander/dev/README.md

 # CCA for Splunk
+### A full lifecycle management interface for Splunk
 Ever wished you had a central interface to interact with all aspects of Splunk architecture and administration?
 Let's be honest, running Splunk is all about finding an efficient and scalable way to manage all .conf files and the other magic under the hood.
 At scale, the complexity often gives way to either speed or quality - if you don't find a way to automate it.